 Expect Turmeric to trade higher: Angel Commodities

-According to Angel Commodities, Turmeric may trade higher on expectation of steady increase in physical demand.
+According to Angel Commodities, Turmeric may trade higher on expectation of good demand in the physical market as prices have been lower this season.

 Angel Commodities' report on Turmeric

-NCDEX Turmeric prices closed higher due to steady demand in the physical market.
+NCDEX Turmeric prices fell on Wednesday as fresh selling is observed due to steady demand despite lower arrivals in the physical market.
 The trend is little up on lower arrivals and steady increase in demand at lower levels.
-Turmeric arrivals in the country is declining in first 20 days in April to 66,025 tonnes (Apr 1-20) compared to 1,15,768 tonnes during the same period in March, as per the Agmarknet data.

 Outlook

-Turmeric may trade higher on expectation of steady increase in physical demand.
-The supplies have been lower and there is some increase in demand which may keep the prices supported.
+Turmeric may trade higher on expectation of good demand in the physical market as prices have been lower this season.
+The supplies have been lower due to lower prices and there is some increase in demand which may keep the prices supported.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.